 6. Sylvia Plath – Lady Lazarus

-Though after multiple attempts on ending her life, she failed to do so.
+However, after multiple attempts to end her life, she failed to do so.
 Then, her heart became angry toward those who were present.
-Finally, she expressed that she will not stop trying, till she will rise like a phoenix and eat men like air if she is saved.
+Finally, she expressed that she will not stop trying, till she rises like a phoenix and eats men like air if she is saved.

 I have done it again.